Close Menu

 Immediate:

-Contemplate you have got a buyer database desk named clients
+Contemplate you have got a buyer database desk named clients.
+This desk shops varied buyer particulars reminiscent of customer_id, identify, e-mail, and extra.

 Your activity is to retrieve all clients whose names begin with the letter ‘J’.
 To perform this, you’ll want to make use of the LIKE operator in SQL, which permits for sample matching.